fmtlib/fmt/doc/api.rst

 ``fmt/core.h`` defines the core API which provides main formatting functions for ``char``/UTF-8 with C++20 compile-time checks.
 It has minimal include dependencies for better compile times.
-This header is only beneficial when using {fmt} as a library and not in the header-only mode.
+This header is only beneficial when using {fmt} as a library (the default) and not in the header-only mode.
+It also provides ``formatter`` specializations for built-in and string types.

 The following functions use :ref:`format string syntax <syntax>` similar to that of Python's `str.format